Lance Bass gifts Taylor Swift friendship bracelets at VMAs: ‘Cutest thing ever’

 Lance Bass and Taylor Swift shared a sweet moment at the 2023 MTV VMAs when the former NSYNC member proffered friendship bracelets to the singer while presenting her with an award.

-On Tuesday 12 September, NSYNC reunited on stage to hand out the award to Swift for the best pop video.
+On Tuesday 12 September, NSYNC reunited on stage to hand out the award to Swift for the Best Pop Video.

 As Swift hugged each NSYNC member in turn on stage, after gleefully reacting to the boy band reunion, Bass took the opportunity to hand her multiple colourful beaded bracelets, in keeping with the tradition popular among Swift’s fans.